 Rebekah has set a high standard for coaching.
 As one of Barbell Logic’s most veteran coaches, she has become far more than just a master of correcting movement patterns, she is also a master at establishing strong relationships with her clients and is one of our more established educators in the Barbell Logic Academy.

 Having worked as a Physical Therapy Assistant for fifteen years, she brings a high level of experience to the team and to her clients with an expert eye for recognizing movements that may be causing pain.
 Between that and her 6 years of experience as a strength coach, she has quite the arsenal for guiding lifters to work around pain or setbacks to continue to build strength.

 After a collegiate soccer career, Bekah spent eight years coaching high school girls basketball.
-Her observations throughout her career as a therapist and as coach led her to the pursuit of strength training to ensure the reversal of both her client’s atrophy and her own.
+Her observations throughout her career as a therapist and as a coach led her to the pursuit of strength training to ensure the reversal of both her client’s atrophy and her own.
 Bekah does this through highly individualized programming and communication to stay aligned on important goals and life factors.
 She is a Precision Nutrition Level 1 coach and has worked with many clients to achieve body composition changes.

-Current Lift PRs: Squat 265, Deadlift 340, Bench 205, Press 125, Power Clean 160
+Current Lift PRs: Squat 295, Deadlift 345, Bench 215, Press 125, Power Clean 165

 Anna Marie Oakes-Joudy

 Anna Marie is an excellent guide for women who want to continue training while pregnant.
-She actually PR’d her deadlift while 32 weeks pregnant with her 5th child and trained the big lifts until the week her daughter was born.
-She was back to training again four weeks after her fastest, easiest, labor and delivery.
+She actually PRd her deadlift while 32 weeks pregnant with her 5th child and trained the big lifts until the week her daughter was born.
+She was back to training again four weeks after her fastest, easiest labor and delivery.